Blinken condemns Cuba for 'intimidation' ahead of planned protests | Politics

 Blinken condemns Cuba for 'intimidation' ahead of planned protests

-U.S. Secretary of State Antony Blinken condemned what he called "intimidation tactics" by the Cuban government ahead of Monday's planned protest march in Cuba and vowed that the United States would pursue measures seeking "accountability" for the crackdown.
+U.S. Secretary of State Antony Blinken condemned what he called "intimidation tactics" by the Cuban government ahead of Monday's planned protest march in Cuba and vowed that Washington would pursue measures seeking "accountability" for the crackdown.

-U.S. Secretary of State Antony Blinken condemned what he called "intimidation tactics" by the Cuban government ahead of Monday's planned protest march in Cuba and vowed that the United States would pursue measures seeking "accountability" for the crackdown.
-Opposition groups have called the march to demand greater political freedoms and the release of jailed activists, following street protests in July, the largest in decades.
+U.S. Secretary of State Antony Blinken condemned what he called "intimidation tactics" by the Cuban government ahead of Monday's planned protest march in Cuba and vowed that Washington would pursue measures seeking "accountability" for the crackdown.
+Opposition groups have called the march to demand greater political freedoms and the release of jailed activists, after street protests in July that were the largest in decades.
 Cuba's communist government has banned the demonstration, saying it is part of a destabilization campaign by the United States.

 President Joe Biden's administration imposed targeted sanctions on Cuban officials and security forces following the July protests.
 Biden's predecessor, Donald Trump, rolled back a historic rapprochement that his predecessor, Barack Obama, oversaw between the United States and its old Cold War foe.